clmrnn/clmrnn.github.io/viz.md

 * PhD research project overview, presented at the IDEALAB Summer School 2024 (Sep 16-20, 2024, University of Potsdam)
 📎 [Download][Research_project]

+## Video presentations
+* Mini-Workshop "Introduction to applications of Eye-tracking in language studies" at The Second International Conference on the Science of Language and the Brain [SOLAB 2025](https://solab.ir/conference.html) (Oct 9–10, 2025, Online)
+🔗 Link – COMING SOON!

 ## Posters
 * Poster presented at MMSYM 2024, Goethe-University, Frankfurt (Sep, 2024)